Icefall (film)

-Icefall is a 2025 American thriller film directed by Stefan Ruzowitzky and written by George Mahaffey and Steve Isles.
+Icefall is a 2025 American action thriller film directed by Stefan Ruzowitzky and written by George Mahaffey and Steve Isles.
 It has Joel Kinnaman and Cara Jade Myers in the lead roles.

 The film was released on November 4, 2025.

 Premise

-An indigenous game warden and an arrested poacher have a race against time to find millions of dollars from a crashed airplane in a frozen lake.
+An indigenous Montana game warden and an arrested poacher have a race against time to find millions of dollars from a crashed airplane in a frozen lake.